score-json/json/TSF/trustable/no-json-faults/NJF-05.7.1.md

     Erikhu1: 1.0
 ---

-The service does accept comma as value separator.
+The service provided by nlohmann/json does accept comma as value separator.

-sab